-- 3.3 The Council's response in relation to adverse risk or its risk appetite is such that: - Very High risk is unacceptable and measures should be taken to reduce, transfer or treat the risk to a more tolerable position - High risk may be tolerable providing the Council is assured that adequate and effective control measures are in place - Medium risk is tolerable with control measures that are cost effective - Low risk is broadly acceptable without any further action to prevent/mitigate risk. - 3.4 The 2020 Corporate Risk Register includes 1 Very High Risk, 9 High Risks, 9 Medium Risks and 1 Low Risk. - 3.5 In accordance with the Risk Management Strategy 'Very High' and 'High Risks' identified in the Corporate Risk Register will be subject to closer scrutiny by the Council Management Team, the Cabinet and the Audit and Governance Committee.
+- 3.2 The Council's response in relation to adverse risk or its risk appetite is such that: - Very High risk is unacceptable and measures should be taken to reduce, transfer or treat the risk to a more tolerable position; - High risk may be tolerable providing the Council is assured that adequate and effective control measures are in place; - Medium risk is tolerable with control measures that are cost effective; - Low risk is broadly acceptable without any further action to prevent or mitigate risk. - 3.3 The Corporate Risk Register includes 1 Very High, 9 High, 9 Medium and 1 Low Risks.